 Recovery time varies from one patient to another.
 The average hospital stay is one or two days, although MU Health Care does offer an outpatient joint replacement procedure for those who qualify.

 The day after your surgery, you will be helped into a chair and you may be able to walk limited distances.
 Your activity will increase with each day that follows.
 Most people return to their own place of residence after a hip replacement.
 Some elderly or debilitated patients may need to go to a nursing home to recuperate.
-Learn more about recovery.

 Learn More About Hip Replacement Surgery